-As in previous years, we have teamed up with the American Chemical Society (ACS) Division of Polymer Chemistry (POLY) to invite nominations for this year’s award which forms part of DSM’s Bright Science Awards program.
-Nominations are open to current PhD student and those who have recently obtained their PhD at a university in Americas.
+As in previous years, we team up with the American Chemical Society Division of Polymer Chemistry (ACS Poly).
+Nominations are open to current PhD students and those who recently obtained their PhD at a university in Americas.

 - Nominations are open to current PhD students and those who have recently obtained their PhD at a university in the Americas.

 - Candidates must not have defended their PhD thesis before 1 January 2018.

 - The nominated work must involve innovative research (fundamental or applied) in the area of Polymers for a Sustainable Future.

 Selection and Judging